 Who will use your material?

-Is there evidence of critical appraisal of other work?
 Does the candidate make explicit links between the review and his or her design of the study?

 Relationship between your chapters?